Nsah Mala: Writing career

 Nsah Mala wrote his first play in the second year (Form Two) of secondary education at GSS Mbessa.
 He published his first poetry collection entitled Chaining Freedom in 2012 and has gone on to publish three other poetry collections in English and one in French.
 He has published three picture books in Cameroon and France while his poems and stories appear in magazines and anthologies.

 Constimocrazy: Malafricanising Democracy (2017), his fourth poetry collection, received reviews.
 Nelson Mlambo described it in Tuck Magazine as "a profound expression of Afro-talent and the personification of an Afropolitan voice."
 Global Arts and Politics Alliance (GAPA) observed that Nsah Mala "reminds despots that they are a minority and they thrive on using the masses to gain popularity and benefit from power".

 In 2016, Nsah Mala's short story "Christmas Disappointment" was one of the ten winners of a competition organised by the Cameroonian Ministry of Arts and Culture.
 In December 2016, his short story "Fanta from America" received a special mention in a competition organised by Bakwa Magazine in Cameroon.
 His French poem "Servants de l'État" received a "mention spéciale du concours littéraire Malraux" (France) in December 2017.
 He attended the Caine Prize Writers' Workshop in Gisenyi, Rwanda, in March 2018.

 In summer 2020, POW!
 Kids Books acquired world rights (excluding Africa) to Nsah Mala's North American debut picture book entitled What the Moon Cooks to be published in spring 2021.

+Nsah Mala was the Judge for the Africa Region for the Commonwealth Short Story Prize in 2025 alongside Vilsoni Hereniko (Chair), Saras Manickam (Asia Region), Anita Sethi (Europe and Canada Region), Lisa Allen-Agostini (Caribbean Region), and Apirana Taylor (Pacific Region).